The Bankrate promise

 Higher salary potential

 Many people pursue an MBA for improved earning potential, with many business professionals earning more than $100,000 annually.
 Of course, your salary depends on your area of expertise, company, location and more.
-PayScale data shows that the average MBA graduate earns around $92,000 nationally.
+PayScale data shows that the average MBA graduate earns around $96,000 nationally.
+In contrast, a bachelor of business degree-holder averages $71,000 per year.

 Greater opportunity to advance or change careers